 Typically, there will be several applications that your business relies on that will require administrator privileges to run.
 There will also be system tasks that users will no longer be able to run because they require administrator privileges.
 Also, users will no longer be able to install most applications since they also require administrator privileges.

 These are challenges all organizations will face when removing administrator privileges from end users, even in Windows 10 deployments.
-This is where PowerBroker for Windows comes to the rescue.
-PowerBroker for Windows can elevate these apps, tasks, and installs, dynamically without impacting end users.
+This is where Privilege Management for Windows comes to the rescue.
+Privilege Management for Windows can elevate these apps, tasks, and installs, dynamically without impacting end users.
 You can even measure your progress with robust reporting capabilities that include automatic discovery of applications that require administrator privileges in your enterprise.
-It will also reveal how many user accounts have local administrator privileges, as shown below.
+It will also reveal how many user accounts have local administrator privileges.

 What about passwords?